 parallel test component (PTC): See Recommendation ITU-T X.292 [3].

-partially initialized: values are partially initialized if a concrete value has been assigned to it or to at least one of its fields or elements
+partially initialized: a TTCN-3 data obect is partially initialized if it is not uninitialized and not completely initialized.

-NOTE 1: A template variable is initialized if a matching mechanism has been assigned to it or to at least one of its fields or elements, directly or indirectly via expansion (see clause 15.6).
+NOTE: A template variable is initialized if a matching mechanism has been assigned to it or to at least one of its fields or elements, directly or indirectly via expansion (see clause 15.6).
 A template is initialized if a matching mechanism has been assigned to it, directly or indirectly via expansion (see clause 15.6).

-NOTE 2: TTCN-3 data objects (both value and template) are initialized if they or at least one of their fields or elements have been used on the left hand side of an assignment (including initial value assignment at declaration), except of uninitialized records and sets, when the assignment does not change any of its fields.
-Note that for example an empty pair of curly brackets used for a record value may change the optional fields of the value via the implicit omit mechanism (see clause 27.7).

 passing by reference: ability to link an actual parameter with a formal parameter of a function, altstep or test case and to control its actual value within the function, altstep or test case by using the formal parameter reference, i.e. no copy of the data content is made and the actual and formal parameters share the same data content

 passing by value: ability to make a copy of a data content of an actual or formal parameter before passing it to a formal or actual parameter, i.e the actual and formal parameters do not share the same data content